In order to be eligible to compete in the Latin American Police & Fire Games, a person:

 Must have formal Firefighter or Law Enforcement Officer training;

 Must be a member of an eligible agency; or, a retired Law Enforcement Officer or Firefighter from an eligible agency.

 All eligible agencies must be specifically approved by the LAPFGF.
 The LAPFGF may approve additional agencies, job descriptions and individuals if, after examination, it finds they qualify under the LAPFG eligibility rules.
 In case of doubt, the President of the Latin American Games will take the final decision.

-The registration fee will be 30 euros if payment is made before September 30, 2020.
-This fee entitles you to participate in 1 individual or team sport.
-In the event that any participant wants to compete in more sports, this fee will be 50 euros (with the right to participate in up to 3 sports) or 80 euros (with the right to participate in more than 3 sports).
-After that date, the basic fee will be $ 80 to be paid in cash at the technical secretariat starting on October 22, and each additional sport will cost $ 20.
+The registration fee will be 50 euros if payment is made before September 20, 2022.
+The Registration is open from 1 July to 20 September 2022 This fee entitles you to participate in 3 individual or team sport.
+In the event that any participant wants to compete in more sports, this fee will be 80 euros (with the right to participate in up to 5 sports).
+After that date, the basic fee will be $ 80 to be paid in cash at the technical secretariat starting on Septembre 30, and each additional sport will cost $ 20.
 Registration and entry will be carried out via the Internet (registration section) by credit card, or on the spot, in cash.
-Registration by “team” in the shooting event and in the swimming relays will be made at the Technical Secretariat at least the day before the competition!
+Registration by « team » in the shooting event and in the swimming relays will be made at the Technical Secretariat at least the day before the competition!